 I purchased a refillable ink pen and, filling it with high flow black ink, put in the black trim to get finer detail than my hand would permit by brush.
 In the end it was a case of detective work creating enough truth in the end result to make it believable to someone who knew, from long term memory, a good chunk of what it should have looked like.
 Getting the shapes and lines correct within the context was enough to allow me to take off into the symbolism of the owner's mother's name and the gold sky to indicate the life she was able to create for her children in Canada.

 On the eve of the 150th anniversary of Canada's Confederation I have completed a commission for a landscape from Utah.
 The family is a cross border one, she a canadian and he an american with canadian citizenship.
 I don't know how they choose between the BC and the Utah scenery.
 They are both so tempting to paint!

-In this latest piece, "Wasatch Sunset", it's about the sky and the clouds at sunset.
+In this latest piece, "Wasatch Sunset", (which can be seen in the Gallery The Desert) it's about the sky and the clouds at sunset.
 I have always been incredibly inspired by clouds, and have found them to be a fascinating subject.
 The sky and the light, or lack of, in the clouds is often what draws me to consider taking a reference photo or stopping to marvel over something that later ends up as a painting.
 Clouds can be very useful to me in terms of composition, to draw and direct the eye.
 Sometimes the sky is subordinate when the rest of the composition dominates.

 I find it worthwhile observing the sky when I am out in various seasons and weather conditions.
 I find successful skies often don't need to be laboured over.
 Some of my best results come from the loosest of brush strokes, with colours mixing right on the brush.